-This budget heading provides for the revenue running costs of the Acton Community Resource Centre as set out in a ten year Service Level Agreement entered into from April 2013.
-It provides for an annual Revenue funding commitment of up to £30,000 to the Acton Community Resource Centre, subject to review every two years with the aim of the Centre eventually becoming self-funding.
-The fourth review took place in September 2020 (Minute 216 refers).
-The Centre primarily aims to provide a venue for Acton Community Residents and Community Groups to meet.
-It was agreed to provide the sum of £30,000 per annum as set out in the existing Service Level Agreement until it ends in March 2023 subject to the reporting requirements being met on a regular basis.
+This budget heading provided for the revenue running costs of the Acton Community Resource Centre as set out in a ten year Service Level Agreement entered into from April 2013.
+It provided for an annual Revenue funding commitment of up to £30,000 to the Acton Community Resource Centre as set out in the Service Level Agreement that ended in March 2023.
+The Council decided not to renew the Service Level Agreement and the final £30,000 payment was made in 2022/23.